Skip to main content

 Emke, at The End of The World

-There have always been things in front of that window; once Milton cut out paper leaves and he hung them there with fat pink string.
-The high sun cascades in and there's shadows playing across the floor like a brittle plastic film.
+There have always been things in front of that window; once Milton cut out paper leaves that he hung there with fat pink string.
+The high sun cascades in, letting shadows playing at the edges of the floor.
+Watching it is like seeing a brittle plastic film in a cinema that's the size of a bathroom.
+After a short wait she steps into the light.
 Her nose is just visible.
-The mask she's wearing seems to be well gnawed, some purpose having interrupted the hungry vole of reason responsible, the barn now forgets it's stopping.
-Why is she wearing this at all.
-Maybe she's disappointed in the choices she's made?
+The mask she's wearing seems well gnawed, some purpose must have interrupted the hungry vole of reason that's responsible for such violent deckling, but the barn of reason now forgets it's stopping.
+Why does she wear this, thing.
+Maybe she's disappointed in choices she's made?

-Brushing the hair away from her eye's hotly.
-She exhales meanly and stands up quickly.
-Emke turns to leave the kitchen.
-This is how the world ends.
+Brushing the hair from her eye's hotly, she exhales meanly.
+Standing up quickly, Myko turns and leaves the kitchen.
+This is when the world ends.
 The End.

 Chapter: The Next, To Begin!

-I adore the smell of quick perfume and whatever you have in your pockets.
-Back when kids roamed Paris and their pistols were loaded up and as bright as new teeth, this one had just invented rope and it was holding their pants like magic.
-A taut length of hemp that also could be used to describe logic.
-That is, if it were caught inside of a squirrel trap with piles of throwing dice all around it.
+I adore her quick smell of perfume and whatever it is she has in her pockets.
+Back when kids would roam Paris with their pistols loaded up and bright as new teeth, she'd just invented rope to hold up her pants.
+It was like a form of new magic, a length of hemp that could also be used to describe logic.
+That is, if it didn't caught inside of a squirrel trap with piles of dice being thrown at it.

 It would be better if the ones introducing Myko's adolescence to punk being something more than just a style among styles, were sometimes present.
 After all, the modern era is already trying to throttle our humanist perspective.
 It's economic and political apparatus are contracting and squeezing us into ever smaller rooms with even more dicks hanging from the walls.
 The object of object history, keep the dicks in the doorway.
 If they were here, maybe things would be different.